-1. First open the pineapple cut file Cricut Design Space and customize the size if you’d like.
+1. First open the pineapple image, download it onto your computer and upload into Cricut Design Space.
+Customize the size if you’d like.
 I made my pineapple 15″ tall by 8″ wide.

 2. After you have the design to your liking, get ready to cut!
 You will use the custom setting on the Cricut and then the Design Space app will have a drop down menu where you can select stencil material.